Bellfalasch/Bobby-CMS/README.md

 Updates:
 ----------------

+### 0.9.2.1
+Just cleaned up the code a lot.
+Translated some comments, moved a few things around, re-organized a few functions, explained them better, and small things like that.
+Nothing that really makes any difference.
+Only "big" thing is that error and debug-handling now uses variables instead of sessions.
+No need for them to be stored in sessions really.

 ### 0.9.2
 You should now be able to rename the "_admin"-folder AS WELL as the root-folder, and move the files between live and localhost without any code change!
 I use a couple of new variables - SYS_root and SYS_folder - for this, where SYS_folder is known from before.
 Added section to this guide about our variables.